tarasermolenko/ProductivityDashboardApp/README.md

-Desktop App for personal used.
+Desktop App for personal use.

 WinForms.
 JSON Files for saving state.
 OOP.